 Find out why your Instant Pot is NOT sealing and exactly how to fix the issue.
 Troubleshooting all the various reasons an electric pressure cooker may not seal properly and how to fix the issue so you can get back to pressure cooking with success.

 If you have been frustrated because your Instant Pot is not coming to pressure, you are not alone.

 I get emails daily asking me to help troubleshoot the various reasons why someone’s electric pressure cooker is not coming to pressure and I have been there a time or two myself when making one of my Instant Pot Recipes.

-9 times out of 10 the reason why your Instant Pot won’t come to pressure is because it is not sealing correctly.
+9 times out of 10 the reason why your Instant Pot won’t come to pressure is that it is not sealed correctly.